sublee/flask-silk/docs/index.rst

 .. module:: flask_silk

 Flask-Silk is small Flask extension.
-It adds `silk`_ icons to your Flask application or module, or extension!
+It adds `silk`_ icons to your Flask application or blueprint, or extension!

 Silk is very awesome.
 It will be good for your Flask extensions.
 But if someone use many Flask extensions which contains silk icons, they will lose